 Benefits for Companies

 It can be difficult for some employees to understand how their work fits within a wider context, particularly if they have limited interactions beyond their immediate team members.
-Job shadowing allows them to widen that perspective by seeing how another department works and thinks, encouraging creative problem solving and innovation.
+Job shadowing helps them to widen that perspective by seeing how another department works and thinks, encouraging creative problem solving and innovation.
 In industries that require high technical competence—such as manufacturing and energy/utility—having newer employees shadow senior employees can be an excellent way to get the newer employees comfortable and competent with what they have to do on a day-to-day basis.

 Benefits for Employees

-Benefits for Potential Job Candidates/Students
+Benefits for Potential New Hires or Students

-Job shadowing can also benefit prospective employees or college students who need clarification on their career prospects or are interested in learning about your company.
+Job shadowing experiences can also benefit prospective employees or college students who need clarification on their career prospects or are interested in learning about your company.
 Giving them a positive experience can encourage them to apply for opportunities as they arise and talk about your company positively to others.

 Job Shadowing & Mentorship

 Research shows mentoring improves employee engagement, retention rates, and leadership development.
-Job shadowing can and should be a part of a well-rounded mentorship program.
+Job shadowing opportunities can and should be a part of a well-rounded mentorship program.
 Exposing employees to another part of the business can prevent stagnation and displacement for employees in their roles.
 Job shadowing can also be the beginning of an ongoing mentoring relationship that can help new or junior employees as they progress through the company.

 How Does Job Shadowing Work?